In ULIPs, the investment risk in the investment portfolio is borne by the policyholderU.

 • > Terms and conditions apply

-• Retirement Goals: You may want to start a new business, pursue your hobbies or travel after you retire.
+• Retirement goals: You may want to start a new business, pursue your hobbies or travel after you retire.
 You must consider the amount you will need during your retirement and how long you have to save.
 This will help you determine the type of pension plan that suits your needs.

 • Risk: Your risk appetite is an important factor to consider while choosing a pension plan.
 If you have a low risk appetite, you can choose low-risk plans that offer a fixed rate of return and are not market-linked.
 If you have a high risk appetite, you may consider a plan that provides market-linked returns and the potential for high returns.